Avarice0566/TransferPak_Hub/README.md

 ## Requirements
 - Transplant all surface-mount and DIP components from an **N64 controller PCB** (model: `CFS8120-200010-00`).
 - Optionally, add a **1.8mm LED** with the appropriate resistor to utilize the DexDrive case’s LED diffuser.
+- Digikey Part No. SW1139-ND can be used to plug the DC jack hole in the dexdrive case

 ## Notes
 - All DIP components are mounted on the opposite side of the board for clearance.